rachsmithcodes/rachsmith.com/src/content/notes/how-i-keep-up-with-the-latest-front-end-development-news-without-scrolling-my-life-away.md

 ---
+title: >-
-title: "How I keep up with the latest Front-End Development news, without scrolling my life away"
+  How I keep up with the latest Front-End Development news, without scrolling my life away
+slug: >-
-slug: how-i-keep-up-with-the-latest-front-end-development-news-without-scrolling-my-life-away
+  how-i-keep-up-with-the-latest-front-end-development-news-without-scrolling-my-life-away
-added: 2021-09-01 06:52
+added: 2021-08-31T20:52:00.000Z
-updated: 2021-09-01 06:52
+updated: 2021-08-31T20:52:00.000Z
-tags: [development]
+excerpt: >-
-excerpt: Some of the email newsletters I've found useful for keeping up with Front End news.
+  Some of the email newsletters I've found useful for keeping up with Front End news.
 publish: true
+tags:
+  - development
 ---

 There are very few things I missed when I quit spending time on Twitter, but one of them was keeping up with the latest news and links from the JavaScript/Front-End world.